obiwanjacobi/vst.net/Source.Core/Code/readme.md

 COM (VST3?)
 https://github.com/dotnet/runtime/blob/master/docs/design/features/COM-activation.md#NET-Framework-Class-COM-Activation

-- `ISSUE`: ijwhost/clr loading does not work on a mixed assembly!
+- `ISSUE`: ijwhost/clr loading does not work on a mixed assembly!?
 That means the plugin wont load in the unmanage host.